shinkaimayano/Memoria/README.md

  - Supports Jetvan and Minisub bottom rows.
  - Has a breakout for an RGB strip.
  - PCBs have the option of either using THT or SMD LEDs (WS2812B).
-   + Plates using Hull mounting system have traces for LEDs.
+   + Plates using the Hull mounting system have traces for LEDs.

 ![Memoria](https://i.imgur.com/CQLJ4b7.png)
 ![Memoria](https://i.imgur.com/QLvSIRP.png)